DrDoa/OKit-iOS-OC/README.md

 # OKit-iOS-OC
-Okit is a sequence method of iOS app development, which core is OQuery.
+OKit is a sequence method of iOS app development, which core is OQuery.
+And OKit-iOS is a conformance to iOS.